Academic ranks in Denmark: Professorship

 In Denmark the word professor is only used for full professors.
 An associate professor is in Danish called a lektor and an assistant professor is called an adjunkt.

 As an alternative to full professorship, it used to be possible to get a time limited (usually 5 years) position as professor MSO (professor med særlige opgaver), English: "professor with special responsibilities."
 The post of professor with special responsibilities involves fixed-term specific functions as well as duties that are otherwise associated with professorships.
 The qualification requirements correspond to those of ordinary professorships.
 This position gives time for the school to raise funds for the permanent professorship, and it was made as the rules do not as such allow promotions from associate to full professor.
 The professor MSO position was abolished in 2019 as part of an attempt to limit temporary positions.

-Assistant professorships are temporary, but often the instution will open an associate professorship toward the end of the temporary position or the assistant professorship will be part of a tenure-track path to permanent employment.
+Assistant professorships are temporary, but often the institution will open an associate professorship toward the end of the temporary position or the assistant professorship will be part of a tenure-track path to permanent employment.
 The use of the term tenure in Denmark has been criticized in the grounds that permanent positions are less secure compared to tenure in other countries, since the flexibility of the Danish job markets still makes it easy to fire people in tenured positions.

-An additional step between lektor and full professor is docent.
-A docent has the same responsibilities as a professor but they do not actively take part in senior administrative duties, such as heading a department.
+The term docent was used as an additional step between lektor and full professor before 1972, and around 1990 as mark of associate professors with special qualifications.

 The Danish PhD does not come with the title dr. or doktor, only ph.d.; only the (higher) doctorate, after a similar extended thesis to the German docent, brings the right to be addressed as doktor.